Information and Ideas · ~26% of Reading & Writing

 Get 1,000+ More Questions

-Understanding Command of Evidence on the SAT
+Understanding Command of Evidence

 Command of Evidence questions test two related but distinct skills: textual evidence evaluation (identifying which quote from a passage best supports a specific conclusion) and quantitative evidence evaluation (identifying which piece of data from a table or graph supports or weakens a hypothesis).
 Both types require you to analyze the logical relationship between a specific piece of information and a specific claim—not whether the information is interesting or related to the topic, but whether it logically connects to the precise claim being evaluated.